 For the full list of online e-learning modules, see the Learn and develop section of the MDU website.

-This article was correct at publication on 28/09/2020.
-It is intended as general guidance for members only.
+This page was correct at publication on 28/09/2020.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.

 The MDU has paired with indextra to offer members discounted access to a vast medical library at your fingertips.